Introducing your horse to other horses

 - Don't house them on their own - horses shouldn't be kept alone in individual paddocks or pens.

-- Horses should be allowed as much time as possible in paddocks interacting freely with other horses.
-Isolated horses may experience high levels of stress which can lead to abnormal behaviour.
+- Let them play outside with other horses - give your horse as much time as possible in paddocks interacting freely with other horses.
+Isolated horses may get very stressed, which can lead to abnormal behaviour.

-- Stabling should be designed with partitions which allow horses to see and interact with their neighbours, including allowing them to put their heads over stable doors.
-Horses which do not get on well with each other should not be stabled next to each other or put in the same paddock.
+- Let them see their neighbours - your stables should be designed with partitions that allow horses to see and interact with their neighbours, including allowing them to put their heads over stable doors.
+Don't stable horses that don't get on well with each other next to each other or put them in the same paddock.

-- To minimise aggression, horses should be kept in the same groups each time they are let out into paddocks.
+- Keep them in the same groups - to minimise aggression, keep horses in the same groups each time they're let out into paddocks.

-- Where it is necessary to introduce new horses into groups, they should be carefully observed to ensure that they do not receive excessive aggression.
+- Introduce them to new horses carefully - if you need to introduce new horses into a group, watch them carefully to make sure they're not the target of too much aggression from the others.
 Unfamiliar horses may squeal at, threaten, bite or kick each other when first introduced.

-- Sufficient space should be available to allow horses to get away from others and avoid being cornered.
-The whole group should be checked for signs of injury more frequently than normal.
+- Give them enough space - you should give your horse enough space to allow them to get away from other horses and avoid being cornered.
+Check all the horses in the group for signs of injury more frequently than normal.